ZIP: 228

 CLOB and Matching Policies

-The Matcher-based trading protocol for ZSA is primarily modeled after Central Limit Order Book (CLOB)-based execution 13.
+The Matcher-based trading protocol for ZSA is primarily modeled after CLOB-based execution 15.
 The Matcher is assumed to receive Swap Orders, add and order them in a data structure and match them when their terms align.
 Generally, sorting in a CLOB is made according to: 1st prices and 2nd the time at which an order is received by the Matcher.

 We can identify different ways to “consume” the CLOB, i.e., match Swap Orders together: